oapicf/endoflife.date-api-clients/clients/csharp/generated/docs/DefaultApi.md

             config.BasePath = "https://endoflife.date";
             var apiInstance = new DefaultApi(config);
-            var product = "product_example";  // string | Product URL as per the canonical URL on the endofife.date website var cycle = "cycle_example";  // string | Release Cycle for which the details must be fetched
+            var product = "product_example";  // string | Product URL as per the canonical URL on the endofife.date website var cycle = "cycle_example";  // string | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0.

             try
             {